domjurkschat/lazystack/README.md

 * Hamamatsu DCIMG (.dcimg).
 * Hamamatsu HIS (.his).

+Adding a format is designed to be straightforward.
+See [Adding a format](#adding-a-format).

 TIFF-family files that store the whole stack as a single 3D image (rather than a sequence of 2D images) require the optional `zarr` package (`pip install zarr`).

-Adding a format means writing a thin `Stack` subclass that exposes two read methods; the generic `View` then supplies lazy slicing, indexing, and materialisation, and the module-level `iter_chunks()` works on top of any stack or view.
-See [Adding a format](#adding-a-format).

 ## Installation